Neo City – The Link

-Neo City – The Link (or NCT 127 2nd Tour NEO CITY – THE LINK) was the second concert tour headlined by NCT 127, the Seoul-based sub-unit of South Korean boy group NCT, in support of their third studio album Sticker (2021) and fourth studio album 2 Baddies (2022).
+Neo City – The Link (or NCT 127 2nd Tour "NEO CITY – THE LINK") was the second concert tour headlined by NCT 127, the Seoul-based sub-unit of South Korean boy group NCT, in support of their third studio album Sticker (2021) and fourth studio album 2 Baddies (2022).
 The tour ran from December 2021 until January 2023, with a total of 28 shows in 17 cities across Asia, North America, and Latin America.
 It recorded over 700,000 spectators from stadiums and arenas, making it NCT 127's biggest tour yet.
 It was the group's first in-person concert tour since Neo City – The Origin, two years prior, following the cancellation of Neo City – The Awards in 2020 due to the COVID-19 pandemic.
+The tour was featured in the Disney+ documentary series NCT 127: The Lost Boys (2023).

 Background

 On November 15, 2021, NCT 127 officially announced their return to touring with their reworked second world tour, Neo City – The Link, in support of their third studio album, Sticker, beginning in December 2021 in Seoul.
 The name of the tour, The Link, references the "NCT universe", wherein the audience members are linked through music and dreams.
 The Seoul concerts were the first to be held at the reopened Gocheok Sky Dome since the COVID-19 pandemic began, as well as NCT 127's first domestic concerts in nearly three years.
 Attendees were required to present proof of vaccination and a negative PCR test and observe social distancing at all times.
-Shouting was not allowed to shout in the venue, and fans were instead encouraged to clap loudly.
+Shouting was not allowed in the venue, and fans were instead encouraged to clap loudly.
 Only 5,000 people were admitted despite the venue being able to accommodate 20,000 to 30,000 people; however, the Seoul concert on December 19 was live-streamed on V Live (Beyond Live) for global fans and at CGV Cinemas in South Korea for domestic fans.

 Two additional shows were announced for January 2022 at the Saitama Super Arena in Japan.
 These were later canceled in December 2021 due to new border controls and restrictions implemented by the Japanese government in response to the Omicron COVID-19 variant.
 NCT 127 later performed five sold-out shows throughout Japan—at the Tokyo Dome in Tokyo, the Vantelin Dome in Nagoya, and the Kyocera Dome in Osaka—to a total of 220,000 spectators.
 The first concert at Tokyo Dome on May 28 was live-streamed on Beyond Live.